Massachusetts Security Deposit Laws

 Do landlords in Massachusetts have to provide their tenants with a written notice after receiving their deposit?

 Some states require this of a landlord, and Massachusetts is one of them.
-A landlord must provide their tenant with three types of notices.
+A landlord must provide their occupant with three types of notices.

 The first notice to provide them is immediately you receive their security deposit.
 The written notice of the security deposit receipt must indicate certain important things regarding security deposits.
 Such as, the exact cost of the security deposit received, the date it was received, the description of the unit being rented, and the signature of the landlord.